Susan Collins: Political positions

 Collins has been described as a moderate Republican and a centrist, having voted with her party 59% of the time from 1997 to 2016.
 She voted with her party more often, about 87% of the time, in 2017, at the beginning of the Trump administration.

 In 2013, Collins sided with Obama's position 75.9% of the time, one of only two Republicans to vote with him more than 70% of the time.
 As of January 2021, according to FiveThirtyEight, she had voted with Trump's positions about 65% of the time, the lowest among all Republican senators.
 During Trump's presidency she voted with the Republican majority on party-line votes much more often than during Obama's presidency.
-According to FiveThirtyEight, as of October 2022, she has voted with Biden's position about 69.1% of the time.
+According to FiveThirtyEight, as of January 2023, she had voted with Biden's position about 67% of the time.

 Collins voted to acquit Trump of all charges at his first impeachment trial.
 She said she did not think Trump's request that the Ukrainian President announce an investigation into Joe Biden met the "high bar" for "removing a duly elected president".
 She said Trump had "learned from this case" and "will be much more cautious in the future."
 Shortly after his acquittal, Trump fired witnesses in the impeachment inquiry.
 In the following months, he fired inspectors general of the State Department and the intelligence community.
 Collins criticized the firing, provoking a retaliatory response from Trump.

 On February 13, 2021, Collins was one of the seven Republican senators who voted to convict Trump in his second impeachment trial.
 On May 27, 2021, along with five other Republicans and all present Democrats, she voted to establish a bipartisan commission to investigate the Capitol attack.
 She had amended the bill in the hopes of drawing sufficient Republicans to support it, but the vote failed for lack of 60 required "yes" votes to prevent a filibuster.

+In 2023, the Lugar Center ranked Collins first among senators for bipartisanship.